-The observed windspeeds were less than $4 ms^{-1}$, and the modelled windspeeds were even lower.
+[37] The observed wind speeds were less than 4 ms-1, and the modeled wind speeds were even lower.
 Figure 11 shows the soundings for wind speeds from 11 to 14 UTC.
 It is clearly seen that the reference run gives a poor representation of reality.
-Largest errors are seen at 20 and 40 meters, since the modelled wind speeds approach to zero near ground.
+Largest errors are seen at 20 and 40 meters, since the modeled wind speeds approach to zero near ground.
 It is evident that the modified run gives a better estimate of the observed wind speeds.
-This is probably caused by the local circulation patterns set up in the surrondings (as in Figure 10)
+This is probably caused by the local circulation patterns set up in the surroundings (as in Figure 10).